Exclusive!

 directed by Andrew Grieve (UK, 1990)

-taking one million dollars in Liberty Bonds to the
+for taking one million dollars in Liberty Bonds to

-bank's branch in America.
-Poirot is hired to keep an
+the bank's branch in America.
+Poirot is hired to

-over two thousand cases which are being loaded safely on board.
+are over two thousand cases which are being

 The